MonkeyBot2020/Good_Robot/README.md

 <h2>Good_Robot</h2>
 Good_Robot is a Discord bot written in Python.
 Utility and admin bots are dime-a-dozen, so I made this with functions that I couldn't find in others.
 Do note that it is an ongoing work in progress.
 Current functions:
-<li>Channel logging: makes logging messages off the channel a breeze.</li>
+<li>1.
+Channel logging: makes logging messages off the channel a breeze.</li>
-<li>Channel migration assistant: assists in migrating channels from one server to another.</li>
+<li>2.
+Channel migration assistant: assists in migrating channels from one server to another</li>
-…and many more!</br></br>
+<li>3.
+Profanity filter (filter swear words): a basic filter to help protect your channel</li>
+…and more, with new features added regularly!</br>
+<blockquote>Good_Robot requires the <em>manage_messages</em> permission to apply profanity filter to the channel.</blockquote>
 Command parsing for this program was done using COMPARSE: a flexible commandline parsing module.
-Designed to pick out ATTRIBUTES and assign VALUES to them from a message containing many un-formatted attributes/variables.</br>
+Designed to pick out ATTRIBUTES and assign VALUES to them from a message containing many un-formatted attributes/variables.

-<em>Usage: </em></br>
+<em>Usage: </em>
 <code>!log_this_channel 'logs.txt'</code>
 <ul>
 	<li>Logs the channel the administrator is currently in to a specified file.
 Note, only administrators may use this.
 USAGE: log_this_channel='logs.txt' See below for options.</li>